-Whether you are brand new to the sport of pickleball and are looking for a good beginner paddle or a veteran pickleball player who already owns one or more paddles, we’re guessing you probably landed on this page because you are ready to shop for a new pickleball paddle.
+Whether you are brand new to the sport and are looking for a good pickleball paddle or a veteran player who already owns one or more paddles, we’re guessing you landed on this page because you looking to buy a pickleball paddle.

-Reading the descriptions of some pickleball paddle on the market, you’d think we were buying some futuristic gadget for a trip to Mars!
-“Nomex™ honeycomb”, “liquid graphite paddle face”, “polymer paddle core”…it get’s really confusing!
+Reading the descriptions of some pickleball paddles on the market, you’d think we were buying some futuristic gadget for a trip to Mars!
+“Nomex™ honeycomb”, “liquid graphite paddle face”, “polymer paddle core”…buying a paddle can be confusing!

-Honestly, I think a part of this trend is marketing hype…with more people starting to play, brands are competing and try to make their paddles stand out from the others.
-However, there are some factors that really do matter when picking out your paddle.
+Honestly, I think this trend is partly marketing hype…with more people starting to play, brands are competing and try to make their paddles stand out from the others.

 Pickleball is one of the fastest growing sports in the US and along with the surge of new pickleball players many new pickleball equipment manufacturers, retail shops and online stores selling pickleball paddles have also popped up.
 With the growth of the sport, many major sporting goods stores are also carrying a selection of paddles.